-Graduates are eligible to take the National Council Licensure Examination (NCLEX-RN) which is required for practice as a registered nurse.
+The Associate Degree Nursing Curriculum is designed to prepare the graduate to assess, analyze, plan, implement and evaluate nursing care.
+The graduate is eligible to apply to take the National Council Licensure Examination (NCLEX-RN) which is required for practice as a Registered Nurse.